 Joshua Sussman has a dual appointment as a Lecturer in the Graduate School of Education and a Postdoctoral Fellow at the Berkeley Evaluation and Assessment Research (BEAR) Center.
 As a lecturer, he teaches a course in data analysis in education research.
 His research uses assessment data and quantitative methods to inform educational practice and policy.
-His goal is to promote educational equity and inclusion, beginning in preschool, by examining features of learning environments (cognitive/academic, social, emotional, and behavioral) that support equitable opportunities to learn and ultimately close achievement gaps between groups of students who are known to struggle in school (e.g., dual language learners, students with disabilities) and their peers.
+His goal is to promote educational equity and inclusion, beginning in preschool, by examining features of learning environments that support equitable opportunities to develop cognitive/academic, social, emotional, and behavioral skills and ultimately close achievement gaps between groups of students who are known to struggle in school (e.g., dual language learners, students with disabilities) and their peers.

 Interests and Professional Affiliations

 Educational and psychological assessment

 Policy and education reform